hotosm/osm-merge/docs/mvum.md

 * CSOIL -COMPACTED SOIL becomes *surface=compacted*
 * NAT -NATIVE MATERIAL becomes *surface=dirt*
 * P - PAVED becomes *surface=paved*

+## Name

+The name is always in all capitol letters, so this is converted to a standard first letter of every word is upper case, the rest is lower case.

 ## Options